Faron Young: Career

 Young recorded in Shreveport.
 His first releases were on Philadelphia's Gotham Records.
-By February 1952, he was signed to Capitol Records, where he recorded for the next ten years.
+By February 1952, he was signed to Capitol Records, where he recorded for the next 10 years.
 His first Capitol single appeared that spring.

-Young moved to Nashville, Tennessee, and recorded his first chart hit, "Goin' Steady" in October 1952.
+Young moved to Nashville and recorded his first chart hit, "Goin' Steady", in October 1952.
 His career was sidetracked when he was drafted into the United States Army the following month.
-"Goin' Steady" hit the Billboard country charts while Young was in basic training.
-It peaked at No. 2, and the US Army Band took Young to replace Eddie Fisher on tours—its first country music singer—just as "If You Ain't Lovin'" was hitting the charts.
-He was discharged in November 1954.
+"Goin' Steady" hit the Billboard country chart while Young was in basic training.
+It peaked at number two, and the US Army Band took Young to replace Eddie Fisher on tours—its first country music singer—just as "If You Ain't Lovin'" was hitting the chart.
+He was discharged in November 1954 and returned to Nashville.

 From 1954 to 1962, Young recorded many honky-tonk songs for Capitol, including the first hit version of Don Gibson's "Sweet Dreams".
 Most famous was "Hello Walls", a Willie Nelson song Young turned into a crossover hit in 1961.
 It sold over one million copies, and was awarded a gold disc.

-During the mid-1950s, Young starred in four low-budget films: Hidden Guns, Daniel Boone, Trail Blazer, Raiders of Old California and Country Music Holiday.
+During the mid-1950s, Young starred in four low-budget films: Hidden Guns, Daniel Boone, Trail Blazer, Raiders of Old California, and Country Music Holiday.
 He appeared as himself in cameo roles and performances in later country music films and was a frequent guest on television shows throughout his career, including ABC-TV's Ozark Jubilee.
-His band, the Country Deputies, was one of country music's top bands and they toured for many years.
-He invested in real estate along Nashville's Music Row in the 1960s and, in 1963, co-founded, with Preston Temple, the trade magazine, Music City News.
+His band, the Country Deputies, was one of country music's top bands who toured for many years.
+He invested in real estate along Nashville's Music Row in the 1960s, and in 1963, co-founded, with Preston Temple, the trade magazine, Music City News.